DOV-Vlaanderen/pydov/docs/installation.rst

 From sources
 ------------

-The sources for PyDOV can be downloaded from the `Github repo`_.
+The sources for pydov can be downloaded from the `Github repo`_.

 You can either clone the public repository: